Summarized: Key Takeaways

 The image above is an example of a rock made by ultramafic lava a very long time ago in the Archean period of Earth’s formation.
 It’s called komatite.

-5 Most Common Types of Lava
+Unveiling the 5 Common Types of Basaltic Lava

 So, when we’re looking at a magnificent and terrifying volcanic eruption, we are most often seeing basaltic lava flows.
 This type of lava is not as viscous as andesitic and felsic lava and contains less silica.